ryosoftware/2fauth-for-android/README.md

 We generate the OTP codes using the JAVA library from <A HREF="https://github.com/BastiaanJansen/otp-java">Bastiaan Jansen</A>.

+Because Bubka 2FA uses SVG icons by default and Android does not natively support that graphic format, we use <A HREF="https://github.com/homarr-labs/dashboard-icons">Dashboard Icons</A> to download icons that are in that format (to search for icons we use the 2FA account service name, in lowercase and with blank spaces replaced by dashes).

 # DONATE

 If you want, you can invite me to a coffee or a seafood platter